QuickBooks Blog

 Set money aside

-It’s definitely worth setting aside money regularly to cover your tax bill if you decide to get a second job.
-If you’re doing a side gig as a freelancer or sole trader as your second job, you can use the tax brackets to determine how much money you should be setting aside each week or month.
+It’s definitely worth setting aside money regularly (for the purpose of covering your tax bill) if you decide to get a second job.
+If you’re doing a side gig as a freelancer or sole trader, you can use the tax brackets to determine how much money you should be setting aside each week or month.
 Just remember that your tax will be calculated from your total taxable income, including both jobs.

 Consider the implications of tax deductions